George Bollen

-George Bollen (12 April 1826 – 22 September 1892) was a homeopathic doctor in the colony of South Australia, a prominent citizen of Mount Barker and Port Adelaide, philanthropist and teetotaller.
+George Bollen (12 April 1826 – 22 September 1892) was a homeopath in the colony of South Australia, a prominent citizen of Mount Barker and Port Adelaide, philanthropist and teetotaller.

 History

 Bollen was born in Brighton, Sussex, and emigrated to South Australia in 1854, arriving aboard the ship Albermarle in November, and in 1855 settled at Mount Barker, working as a cooper.
 He later practiced homeopathic medicine, there being at that time no restriction on who might call himself "doctor" or treat patients.

 He left for America in 1872, in order to gain medical qualifications from Hahnemann College of Chicago, in which he was successful, gaining the degree of Bachelor of Medicine.

 He returned to South Australia by the SS Alexandra in June 1873, settling at Port Adelaide, and opened a clinic on St Vincent Street, which developed a considerable patronage.

 In 1880 the Medical Board of South Australia refused his application for registration as a practitioner under the Medical Act of 1880, despite his (homeopathic) qualifications being acceptable in the United States.
 The Register was solidly behind the Board, citing a mistaken diagnosis by Bollen as proof of his unfitness to practise.

 The case referred to was of a sailor named Johnson, who was diagnosed by Bollen as suffering from Asiatic cholera, a dangerous and highly contagious disease, yet he did not report it or quarantine the patient.
 Drs Allan Campbell and Joseph Verco determined it was a case of "English cholera", a much less troublesome infection.
 There was no criticism of his treatment, and the patient recovered, but the case became a weapon against dubiously qualified practitioners.

 He had, however, a champion in William Mattinson, MP for Port Adelaide, who in November 1882 introduced a bill into the House of Assembly, overriding the Board's decree.
 This was not the end of the matter however, it was not until the full bench of the Supreme Court of South Australia in 1889 issued a writ of mandamus instructing the Board to accept his application, that the matter was resolved.